ronny-toribio/StateTestingAnalysis/README.md

 7. Study cohorts as they progress from PSSA to Keystone

 ### 3. Is there any COVID impact we might be able to deduce?
-...*BelowBasic*: Colombia County outperformed State and Montour County prior to COVID.
+*BelowBasic*: Colombia County outperformed State and Montour County prior to COVID.
-...After COVID, Colombia County suffered some against State Level.
-Montour County ranked the worst ...throughout the years and reached all time low in 2021.
+After COVID, Colombia County suffered some against State Level.
+Montour County ranked the worst throughout the years and reached all time low in 2021.

-...*Basic*: Colombia County outperformed both State and Montour County throughout the years.
+*Basic*: Colombia County outperformed both State and Montour County throughout the years.
-...After COVID, all levels experienced some losses.
+After COVID, all levels experienced some losses.
 Montour County kept ranking the worst.

-...*Proficient*: Once again Colombia County outperformed State and Montour County throughout the years.
+*Proficient*: Once again Colombia County outperformed State and Montour County throughout the years.
-...Both Montour and Colombia Counties fared better compared to State levels.
-There was a ...some decline in Montour County in 2021 causing the score averages to reach to state levels.
+Both Montour and Colombia Counties fared better compared to State levels.
+There was a some decline in Montour County in 2021 causing the score averages to reach to state levels.
-...However in 2022, there was a strong spike in Proficient in Montour and Colombia, outpacing State
+However in 2022, there was a strong spike in Proficient in Montour and Colombia, outpacing State

-...*Advanced*: Colombia County outperformed State and Montour County across the years.
+*Advanced*: Colombia County outperformed State and Montour County across the years.
-...Montour County performed slightly better than State.
-Once again, in 2021, there ...was a slight delcine in scores possibly due to COVID
+Montour County performed slightly better than State.
+Once again, in 2021, there was a slight delcine in scores possibly due to COVID

-...As graph suggests, all baseline levels experienced some decline in scores due to COVID ...with one exception.
-As a matter of fact in 2021, there was a spike in Advanced Baseline which ...suggests that COVID was not a determinator for scores in this level.
+As graph suggests, all baseline levels experienced some decline in scores due to COVID with one exception.
+As a matter of fact in 2021, there was a spike in Advanced Baseline which suggests that COVID was not a determinator for scores in this level.
-...Proficient level seemed to suffer the most due to COVID19 pandemic.
+Proficient level seemed to suffer the most due to COVID19 pandemic.

 ### Contents
 - /Cohorts/       (Generated Cohorts Data)